a-chaudhari/px13-fnlock/Readme.md

    * example: `sudo ./px13-fnlock /dev/hidraw1 on`
 2. settings don't save across reboots, so you'll have to run this again after each boot.

+## Auto apply on boot
+1. copy the binary to /usr/local/bin or somewhere else you prefer
+2. copy the service file to /etc/systemd/system
+3. edit the service file to point to your binary and hidraw path
+4. enable the service with `sudo systemctl enable --now px13-fnlock.service`

 ## Tech Details
 This was discovered by reading the hid feature status from windows after using the OEM driver to enable/disable fn lock.